justin-gallo/ticTacToe/README.md

 - Experienced *why* these patterns are useful (such as private variables & functions, and more readable code)
 - Increased understanding of arrow functions.
 - Became more proficient with CSS transitions and states (such as :hover)
+- Learned how to create fancier radio buttons, and make those buttons run a JS function on their click event.
+- Improved UI design skills.

 ### Things to Change:
+- As the code sits now, I know that there's a more effective way to organize my functions.
   - I'd like to better organize functions within my modules to prevent so many functions/variables being exposed globally.
-- Need to update CSS so that interface sizing is dependent on viewport height (so that the interface doesn't break with particularly short displays).
-- Add an AI that you are able to play against.
+  - I think this could be accomplished by moving some of the bot functions (findDefensiveMove, findBestEarlyMove) to the gameboard module.
+  - Some of the logic within the gameCells onclick event could also probably be made into a function within the gameController module, to prevent the gameController variables from having to be exposed.
+- Want to fix a bug where the game gets confused if you try to change from a human player to the bot in the middle of the game, or vice versa.